LeagueOfPoro/PoroLobby/README.md

 # PoroLobby

 PoroLobby creates 5v5 Practice Tool with bots in League of Legends.
+This tool uses [lcu-driver](https://github.com/sousa-andre/lcu-driver) to access League Client API.

-## How to use (Windows)
+## How to use

+### Easy way

 Video guide:
 (WILL BE ADDED)